apigee/registry/README.md

 `authz-server -c cmd/authz-server/authz.yaml`

-## Running the API with Google Cloud Run
+## Running the Registry API server with Google Cloud Run

 The Registry API server is designed to be easily deployed on [Google Cloud Run](https://cloud.google.com/run).
 To support this, the